 - Metrics and alerting.
 Per-partition size and row count, time-since-last-tick, and a clear alert if the active partition starts filling faster than the service is splitting ahead of it.

-Run it as a cron job, a Kubernetes CronJob, or a tiny always-on worker — the operational footprint is intentionally small.
-The bulk of the production-readiness work goes into the concurrency guard, naming conventions, and handling of split failures from lock contention or concurrent DDL; none of it changes the core idea, which is that a few catalog reads and one DDL statement per tick are enough to keep the layout healthy.
+Run it as a cron job, a Kubernetes CronJob, or a tiny always-on worker; the operational footprint is intentionally small.
+The bulk of the production-readiness work goes into the concurrency guard, naming conventions, and handling of split failures from lock contention or concurrent DDL.
+None of that changes what the service does on each tick: a few catalog reads and one DDL statement.

 Automating hash and list partitioning